October 13, 2025

 4. Try Free Phone Number Lookup Sites

-Free phone number lookup tools can help uncover basic details like location, carrier, or name associated with a number.
+Free phone number lookup tools can help uncover basic details like location, carrier, or the name associated with a number.
 Some popular options include:

-• Spokeo (limited free info)
+• Spokeo (limited free info) — limited free results; better with a paid plan

 5. Use Paid Data Enrichment & Lookup Tools